 - A PFSP should be developed and maintained on the basis of a PFSA.
-If the review of the PFSA impacts on the provisions of the PFSP there must be a subsequent review of the plan; - A PFSP should include measures intended to address the interface between the port facility and ships allowed to call at it and that are out of the scope of the Regulation; - The coverage of monitoring of waterside areas, Single Point Moorings (SPMs), and berthing areas is mandatory; - Security services subcontracted to or provided by third parties must be under the control of the PFSO according to the provisions of the PFSP.
-If direct control is not possible, a written agreement considering the different aspects of the relation with the service provider should give the PFSO the adequate level of control; - If some requirements of the PFSP are addressed with external documents (in particular standing operating procedures of a security provider for their employees serving at the port facility) there must be a clear reference to these documents in the plan and these external documents considered part of the plan.
+If the review of the PFSA impacts on the provisions of the PFSP there must be a subsequent review of the plan; - A PFSP should include measures intended to address the interface between the port facility and ships allowed to call at it and that are out of the scope of the Regulation; - The coverage of monitoring of waterside areas, Single Point Moorings (SPMs), and berthing areas is mandatory; The PFSP may cover more than one port facility if the operator, location, operation, equipment, and design of these port facilities are similar121.
+The joint PFSA, or individual PFSAs, must conclude that a unique PFSP is an adequate solution. - If a PFSA or a PFSP cover more than one port facility, the IMO shall be informed122. - Security services subcontracted to or provided by third parties must be under the control of the PFSO according to the provisions of the PFSP.
+If direct control is not possible, a